EricR/sys.json/readme.md

 Exposes system stats as a JSON API.

 It works, but it's a work in progress.
-Things are subject to change without notice, so please use caution if you use decide to use this in production.
+Things are subject to change without notice, so please use caution if you decide to use this in production.
 Assume there are bugs.

 ## Why?